 INVENTIONS DEPARTMENT (Some Things We Can Do Without)

 Engineering students at various schools here and in other countries have created different glove designs yielding spoken words from signed letters.
-The media (including Forbes) introduced them as a great white hope for communication by the Deaf with the hearing.
+The media (including Forbes) sees them as a great white hope for communication between Deaf and the hearing.

 Give us a break, please.
-All this can provide are letters of the alphabet.
+All this can provide are alphabet letters..
 You can do the same with pencil and paper.
-And what self-respecting Deaf person would stick a hand into such a contraption?
+And what self-respecting Deaf person would stick a hand into such contraptions?

 Oh No, Not Again !

-Here's another great hope for the Deaf, the 6th one we've seen so far (this one from Mexico).
-The video below (open-captioned, and for a similar glove), says these gloves will be of benefit to "70 million people worldwide who sign".
+Another great hope for the Deaf, this one from Mexico.
+The video below for a similar glove, says these gloves will be of benefit to "70 million people world-wide who sign".
 Huh?
-Oh come on---that's more
+Oh come on---that exceeds

 More We Can Do Without